prateekmukherjee/pages/README.md

 ### Exploring Nashville Housing Data

+- In this project I enhanced the Nashville Housing dataset by addressing missing values, removing duplicates, and standardizing key variables.
-- **Addressing Missing Values**: Filled in missing `PropertyAddress` values by matching `ParcelID` with existing data.
+- Filled in missing `PropertyAddress` values by matching `ParcelID` with existing data.
-- **Removing Duplicates**: Identified and removed duplicate entries based on key fields like `ParcelID`, `SalePrice`, and `PropertyAddress`.
+- Identified and removed duplicate entries based on key fields like `ParcelID`, `SalePrice`, and `PropertyAddress`.
-- **Standardizing Variables**: Converted inconsistent values in the `SoldAsVacant` field and split address columns into structured components.
+- Converted inconsistent values in the `SoldAsVacant` field and split address columns into structured components.

 These enhancements ensure the dataset is cleaner, more accurate, and ready for **reliable analysis** and **predictive modeling**, providing a solid foundation for **real estate forecasting** and better decision-making.